Header

 This onsen experience is different from my previous onsen experience at Ohara.[2]
 Both are so memorable that the sensation they have aroused will forever imprinted in my mind.

-How to wear Yukata for men (YouTube link)
+How to wear Yukata for men (Important: the left side of the Yukata should always be on topYouTube link)

 References